phalouvas/local-docker-development/README.md

 ## First time Initialization

+---

 ### Requirements:
 * Docker Latest version
 * Docker-Compose Latest version (for Mac/Windows is already integrated)
 * Hardware min.: 2xCPU, 2GB RAM, 5GB Disk

+Note: If you just fresh installed docker on Ubuntu system and you receive some permissions error, check [Troubleshoot](#troubleshoot-zone) area.

 ### Project cloning

+---

 Create a directory on your projects directory where this repository will be cloned.
 Suggested:
 `/projects/intergo/`